Gaiana/nirdust/docs/source/index.rst

    :target: https://tldrlegal.com/license/mit-license
    :alt: License

-**Nirdust** is a python package that uses K-band (2.2 micrometers) spectra to measure the temperature of the dust heated by an Active Galactic Nuclei (AGN) accretion disk.
+**NIRDust** is a python package that uses K-band (2.2 micrometers) spectra to measure the temperature of the dust heated by an Active Galactic Nuclei (AGN) accretion disk.

 Motivation
 ----------